Subb: 2003–2010: Stomp records years (Part two)

 In 2007, they were invited by the Vulgaires Machins for a series of shows.
 With Akuma also on the bill, the tour was spread throughout February, March and April.
 In April, The Motions was released in Japan, on One Big Family Records, and the band was invited to Japan for a tour.

-The album To This Beat was released on May 2, 2009 on Stomp Records.
+The album To This Beat was released on May 2, 2009, on Stomp Records.
 They enlisted the help of Jah Cutta to dive even deeper into the roots of ska music with tributes to their home town ("I Heart Montreal"), reggae music and culture ("Shottas & Mount Zion").

 In December 2009, the band was officially on hiatus.
 They subsequently announced that they were disbanding at the beginning of Spring 2010.
 One last tour was announced, and a record with demos, rarities and dubs was coming up in September 2010.
 The "Zero To Zero Tour '10" took place from September 2010 to November 2010.
+In October 2010, the band took part in Montreal Ska Festival.
 Subb gave their last performance on November 20, in their hometown of Saint-Jean-sur-Richelieu.